![]() |

 Reflection: Questions to Spark Your Thinking

-• The movie is set in 1929.
+- The movie is set in 1929.
 Does the behavior of the journalists strike you as completely old-timey and outdated, like reporters could never behave this way today?
 Describe in your own words how they conduct themselves?
-What seem to be their overriding goals and objectives in doing their jobs?
+What seem to be their overriding objectives in doing their jobs?

-• What about the relationship between the reporters and the sheriff?
+- What about the relationship between the reporters and the sheriff?
 How did they interact?
 Can you imagine journalists acting similarly today?
-Can you think of any time you'd consider journalists acting hostile toward a government official?
+Can you think of any time you'd consider journalists acting hostile toward a government official or prominent politician?
+Do journalists today act openly contemptuous and mocking toward certain politicians?

 No comments: